icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/mapping-rpcs-to-streams.md

 ## Response layout

 An icerpc response consists of a header followed by a payload.
 The payload of a response is just like the payload of a
-request: a sequence of bytes with an unknown size.
-The response payload ends when the stream ends.
+request: a stream of bytes with an unknown size.
+The response payload ends when the QUIC stream ends.

 The response header holds:
  - a [status code](../invocation/incoming-response#status-code)